thoughtpatterns/xanesnet/README.md

 The implemented prediction modes include:
 - `predict_xyz`: The featurised structure is predicted from an input xanes spectrum
 - `predict_xanes`: The xanes spectrum is predicted from a featurised structural input
-- `predict_aegan`: Simultaneous prediction of a featurised structure and xanes spectrum from corresponding input
+- `predict_all`: Simultaneous prediction of a featurised structure and xanes spectrum from corresponding input as well as reconstruction of inputs.
+Only for AEGAN model type.
-- `predict_aegan_xanes`: The xanes spectrum is predicted from a featurised structural input
-- `predict_aegan_xyz`: The featurised structure is predicted from an input xanes spectrum

 ### MLFLOW